Updated on January 25, 2021

 If the year is dry, you can encounter some water pools, and they will require you to wade, sometimes waist-deep.
 In case you are doing a day hike, you will probably not get as far as Buckskin Gulch Cesspool located about 7.5 miles from Wire Pass trailhead.
 It seems to be the worst pool on the whole hike.

-8 Slot Canyons Photography Hints
+8 Slot Canyons Photography Hints for a Buckskin Gulch Day Hike

 In this part of the article, we selected a couple of hints for slot canyon photography – it is useful not only for Buckskin Gulch but also for other similar canyons.